The Three Pannell Brothers - 'The Day Sussex Died'

 The three brothers are also commemorated on the St. George's Church memorial in Worthing.

-We cannot begin to imagine the reactions of their mother and wives on receiving the telegrams, notifying them that their loved ones were missing in action, presumed dead.
+We cannot begin to imagine the reactions of their mother, wives and children on receiving the telegrams, notifying them that their loved ones were missing in action, presumed dead.

 Charles' Pension Record Card marked 'presumed dead' - lists wife Kate and two daughters, Phillis and Blanche.

-William's Pension Record Card marked 'presumed dead' - lists wife Rose and 5 children, Emily, Violet, William, Arthur and Rose.
+William's Pension Record Card marked 'presumed dead' - lists wife Rose and five children: Emily, Violet, William, Arthur and Rose.

-Alfred's Pension Record Card marked 'presumed dead' - lists wife Lucy and 3 children, Alfred, Lucy and Frank
+Alfred's Pension Record Card marked 'presumed dead' - lists wife Lucy and three children: Alfred, Lucy and Frank

-The Pension Record Card for their mother, Sarah, showing all 3 brothers' names.
+The Pension Record Card for their mother, Sarah, showing all three of her sons' names.
 She passed away in 1929 aged 82.

 And what of George?
 He survived the war and he and his wife Eliza raised a family of six children.
 He died in 1967, aged 87.